robertjchristian/MRC/MRC41.md

-# Title: MRC 41 "The Time Curve MOR Staking For Builders"
+# Title: MRC 41 "The Time & Dilution MOR Staking For Builders"

 ### Link for Discussion on Discord:
 https://discord.com/channels/1151741790408429580/1251995756332843189